Goodwood Circuit: Other events

 The 'Breakfast Club' was introduced in March 2006.
 This is a semi regular free to enter, and open-to-all monthly gathering of drivers and riders who come to view each other's cars, bikes etc. Each meeting is themed with striking examples of the day’s theme paraded on the start finish straight.

 The circuit also hosted the 1982 UCI Road World Championships for cycle racing, notable for the men's professional race, which saw a late breakaway by the American rider Jacques Boyer being closed down by a pack led by Boyer's teammate (and future triple Tour de France winner and double Road World Champion) Greg LeMond.

 The circuit was used as a filming location in the historical drama series Downton Abbey.

 In May 2019 the track was added into Gran Turismo Sport as a free update.

 In 2020, due to the COVID-19 pandemic, the Festival of Speed, members and Revival meetings were cancelled and replaced by an event called Speedweek combining elements from all three events.

-Race Lap Records
+Race lap records

 The all-time outright lap record is 1:09.914, set by Nick Padmore in an Arrows A11, during the 2020 Goodwood Speedweek timed shootout event.
 The fastest official race lap records at the Goodwood Circuit are listed as: